Sales Representative Resume

 - Hobbies include teaching make up tricks to neighborhood kids, reading magazines on economics and finance

-Advice for Your Sales Representative Job Interview
+Advice for a Sales Representative Job Interview

 Getting an A on your interview entails a lot of groundwork.
 You cannot just print out a Sales Representative resume template, indicate your name on it, and expect to pass with flying colors.
 If that were the case, unemployment rates would plummet to zero.
 To avoid joining the non-working population, heed the following pieces of advice: